jcochran206/ticket-system-capstone-client/README.md

 * Admins can modify priorities of tickets
 * Admins can assign tickets to techs
 * Admins can add customers into site if needed
+* Techs can create asset qrcodes
+* customers can create asset qrcodes
+* admin can create qrcodes

 ## Technology (done)